Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 3: Bulawayo & Matobo National Park – Zimbabwe

-Today we enjoy a half-day tour to Matobo National Park, exploring with local guides in an open safari vehicle and on foot.
+Today we enjoy a half-day tour of Matobo National Park, exploring with local guides in an open safari vehicle and on foot.
 This intriguing place has plenty to offer visitors with highlights including rich wildlife, ancient San (Bushmen) paintings, the grave of Cecil John Rhodes and sacred Ndebele sites.

 Matobo is an important sanctuary for black and white rhinos, and if conditions are right, the guide takes us in search of these endangered creatures on foot.
-Sighting the elusive leopard and the remarkable concentration of black eagles here, are among the wildlife highlights.
+Sighting the elusive leopard and the remarkable concentration of black eagles here are among the wildlife highlights.
 We also experience the unusual scenery of Matobo Park on our game drive, witnessing the granite boulders scattered across the hills in this dramatic landscape.

-On day three, you have the option of upgrading to a full-day tour of Matobo Park which includes a visit to the burial site of British imperialist Cecil John Rhodes at World’s View.
+On day three, you have the option of upgrading to a full-day tour of Matobo Park, which includes a visit to the burial site of British imperialist Cecil John Rhodes at World’s View.

-• Optional Activities: Full day tour including historical tour and village tour (extra cost)
+• Optional Activities: Full-day tour including historical tour and village tour (extra cost)

 • Meals: Breakfast, Lunch & Dinner

-Day 4: Victoria Falls – Zimbabwe
+Day 4: Bulawayo to Victoria Falls – Zimbabwe

-• Travel: about 450 km / 8 hours
+• Travel: about 450 km, 8-9 hours excluding stops

 • Meals: Breakfast, Lunch & Dinner